mnmickelson/portfolio/README.md

 ## Note

-- Due to privacy concerns, this is a simulated dataset created to represent real sales data and trends.
+- Due to privacy concerns, this is a simulated dataset created to mimic real sales data and trends.
 It has been further anonymized to preserve the privacy of the artists involved.

 - To view Excel files, please download them from the repository.